cloudfoundry/stratos/docs/suse/deploy.md

 To enable this, you must register and connect your Kubernetes environment with Stratos.

-Go to `Endpoints` in the left-hand side navigation and click on the `+` icon in the top-right on the view - you should be shown the `Register new Endpoint` view.
+In the Stratos UI, go to `Endpoints` in the left-hand side navigation and click on the `+` icon in the top-right on the view - you should be shown the `Register new Endpoint` view.

 1. Select `Kubernetes` from the `Endpoint Type` dropdown
 1. Enter a memorable name for yor environment in the `Name` field